 We have been planning to install a mobile HF setup in one of our vehicles for some time now.
-Both our car and our truck currently have Icom IC-2820h 2m/70cm DSTAR transceivers installed in them which provide access to our local repeaters.
-We also had purchased a backup Icom IC-7000 Transceiver some time ago with the intention of installing it in one of our vehicles.
-Our planning for our Mobile HF setup involved talking Ron Douglass at Scorpion Antennas and studying the excellent K0BG Mobile HF website.
+Our car and truck currently have an Icom IC-2820h 2m/70cm DSTAR transceivers installed in them, providing access to our local repeaters.
+We also purchased a backup Icom IC-7000 Transceiver some time ago with the intention of installing it in one of our vehicles.
+Our planning for our Mobile HF setup involved talking to Ron Douglass at Scorpion Antennas and studying the excellent K0BG Mobile HF website.
 I’ve settled on the following components for our Mobile HF installation in our 2009 Ford F-150 truck:

 - Icom IC-7000 HF Transceiver